NERSC/sc18-dl-tutorial/README.md

 This repository contains the Keras code for the SC18 tutorial: *Deep Learning at Scale*.

+It contains specifications for a few datasets, a couple of CNN models, and all the training code to enable training the models in a distributed fashion using Horovod.

+As part of the tutorial, you will
+1. Train a simple CNN to classify images from the CIFAR10 dataset on a single node
+2. Train a ResNet model to classify the same images on multiple nodes

+## Structure of this repository

+*`train.py`* - the main training script which can be steered with YAML configuration files.

+*`data/`* - folder containing the specifications of the datasets.
+Each dataset has a corresponding name which is mapped to the specification in `data/__init__.py`

 ## How to launch the examples.

 ### Single-node CNN on CIFAR10